bradcray/Dockerfiles/README.md

 - - - -

-Once all the docker images have a working embedded red_amber_green.rb file I plan to start splitting up this repo.
+Once all the docker images now have a working embedded red_amber_green.rb file.
+I plan to start splitting up this repo.
 Each language+testFramework will
 - have a dedicated repo which will combine the two parts currently split between this repo and the [start-points-languages](https://github.com/cyber-dojo/start-points-languages) repo.
-- have a .travis.yml file which will build the image and push it to dockerhub
+- have a .travis.yml file which will build and test the image and push it to dockerhub